 Heroin use has increased exponentially in recent years.
 Since 2007, heroin use in the United States has nearly doubled.
 In 2011, 4.2 million Americans over the age of 12 admitted to using heroin at least once during their lifetime.
 In 2013, 500,000 Americans admitted to using heroin in the past year, which represents a nearly 150 percent increase over the past six years.
 With this increase in use has come an increase in heroin-related deaths, which have nearly tripled between 2010 and 2013.

 Heroin—also known as tar, smack, horse, brown, black tar, and H—is an opioid drug that is derived from the opium poppy plant.
 It is a recreational drug that is often abused, thanks to the feelings of euphoria it provides users.
 During initial ingestion, users feel a rush of joy and pleasure that leaves just as quickly as it is experienced.
 The strong effects of heroin and its short-lived duration often leave users wanting more, creating a cycle of abuse that leads to increased tolerance, dependency, and a full-blown addiction.
+Understanding the signs and symptoms of heroin addiction, in addition to what makes a successful heroin addiction treatment program, are important for spreading awareness of this growing problem.

 What is Causing the Rise in Heroin Abuse?